-1. Starting with the root of the tree, delineate all branches that correspond to all pruning blocks; implement the pruning by removing the last node in each pruning block (marked 'x' in figure 17.3 (a)).
+1. Starting with the root of the tree, delineate all branches that correspond to all pruning blocks; implement the pruning by removing the last node in each pruning block (marked 'x' in figure 14.6 (a)).

-- 2. Label all nodes internal to pruning blocks by the itinerary connecting the root node to the internal node, figure 17.3 (a).
+- 2. Label all nodes internal to pruning blocks by the itinerary connecting the root point to the internal node, figure 14.6 (b).
 Why?
 So far we have pruned forbidden branches by looking m_b steps into future for a given pruning block, let's say b = 10110.
-However, the blocks with the right combination of past and future [1.0110], [10.110], [101.10] and [1011.0] are also pruned.
+However, the blocks with a right combination of past and future [1.0110], [10.110], [101.10] and [1011.0] are also pruned.
 In other words, any node whose near past coincides with the beginning of a pruning block is potentially dangerous a branch further down the tree might get pruned. - 3.
-Add to each remaining node, including the root, all remaining branches allowed by the alphabet, and label their top (free) nodes, figure 17.3 (b).
+Add to each internal node all remaining branches allowed by the alphabet, and label them, figure 14.6 (c).
 Why?
-Each one of the free nodes is the beginning point of an infinite tree, a tree that should be similar to another one originating closer to the root of the whole tree.
+Each one of them is the beginning point of an infinite tree, a tree that should be similar to another one originating closer to the root of the whole tree. - 4.
+Pick one of the free external nodes closest to the root of the entire tree, forget the most distant symbol in its past.
+Does the truncated itinerary correspond to an internal node?
+If yes, identify the two nodes.
+If not, forget the next symbol in the past, repeat.
+If no such truncated past corresponds to any internal node, identify with the root of the tree.